-If you want to start at the beginning of my makeover process, you can see the first post HERE, the second update HERE, the third update HERE, and the last update HERE.
-I also posted a little YouTube video showing how I decorated my shelves HERE.
+If you want to see the entire makeover process of this room, you can see the first post HERE, the second update HERE, the third update HERE, and fourth update HERE.
+I also posted a little YouTube video showing how I initially decorated my shelves HERE.

 Yesterday, I took down all of my little deer and trees.
 I also put away all my Christmas crafting supplies.
 I debated on whether or not to get some cute Valentine décor replacements, but opted to store more of my albums and other supplies instead.
 I was worried it would start to feel crowded and uninspiring if I kept piling in more stuff.
 It turned out quite well though.